 Surface Rentals services support oil and gas companies' drilling and well completion programs.
 Key to our services is our ability to provide solids control to support the drilling process.
 Our technologies help manage liquids, solids and semi-solid material during the drilling operation, and include centrifuges, tanks, and drilling fluid recovery.
-We also can provide container rentals for the safe collection of drill cuttings and other wastes, as well as manage disposal for drilling fluids and solids.
-We also supply surface rental equipment to support drill sites by providing wellsite trailers, wastewater treatment systems and holding tanks, light towers, and generators and handling tools
+We also can provide container rentals for safe collection of drill cuttings and other wastes, as well as manage disposal of drilling fluids and solids.
+We also supply surface rental equipment to support drill sites by providing wellsite trailers, wastewater treatment systems and holding tanks, light towers, and generators and handling tools.

 Lodging Services.
-Consists of three lines of businesses; Lodge Operations, Camps and Catering, and Manufacturing.
-Synergy is created among all three lines of businesses within Lodging Services itself, as well with other Clean Harbors divisions by providing turnkey remote accommodations and manufacturing support.
+Consists of Lodge and mobile Camp Operations and Manufacturing.
+Synergy is created among all lines of businesses within Lodging Services itself, as well as with other Clean Harbors divisions by providing turnkey remote accommodations and manufacturing support.